 Cliff notes version on building a quick and dirty electric bike for $500 that can easily do 28 mph:

-- Buy a rear 26″ 48V 1000W electric wheel that is brushless and direct drive, for around $180 off of ebay.
+- Buy a rear 26″ 48V 1000W electric wheel that is brushless and direct drive, for around $180.
 Rear because if you get one for the front, the torque is known to snap the front fork off while riding.
 Makes for a scary and sometimes painful experience when traveling at 28 mph.
+Something like this sold on amazon: Click here to see it on Amazon

 - Buy enough used or new laptop batteries off of ebay to build the battery that you want.
 I built a 20 AH battery out of 130 cells. ($100)